stratease/flux-media/readme.txt

 The plugin supports converting JPEG and PNG images to WebP and AVIF formats.
 It automatically detects which formats your server supports and uses the best available option.

-= What video formats are supported? =

-The plugin supports converting MP4 videos to AV1 and WebM formats using FFmpeg.
+= How much space will I save? =

+Most users see 50-70% reduction in image file sizes.
+The exact savings depend on your original images, but WebP typically saves 25-35% and AVIF can save 50-70% compared to JPEG.

+= Will this affect my site's SEO? =

+Yes, in a positive way!
+Faster loading images improve your Core Web Vitals scores, which Google uses as a ranking factor.
+You'll likely see improvements in your Google PageSpeed Insights scores.

+= Do I need to configure anything? =

+No, Flux Media works out of the box with sensible defaults.
+You can optionally adjust quality settings, but the plugin will start optimizing images immediately after activation.

 = Is my data secure? =

 Yes, by default all processing happens locally on your server.
-Your media files never leave your WordPress installation unless you explicitly opt-in to our premium SaaS service.
+Your media files never leave your WordPress installation unless you explicitly opt-in to our Pro cloud processing features.

-= Do I need a license key? =

-The basic plugin features work without a license key.
-A license key is only required for premium SaaS features and enhanced optimization capabilities.
+= What's the difference between the free and Pro versions? =

+The free version provides excellent local optimization.
+The Pro version (coming soon) will offer unlimited cloud processing, highest quality image and video compressions, CDN integration, and priority support for even better results.

+= Does this work with existing images? =

+Yes!
+Flux Media can bulk process all your existing images.
+Just go to the settings page and enable "Bulk Convert" to optimize your entire media library with WP Cron.

-= Changelog =
+= Will this break my existing images? =

+No, Flux Media creates new optimized versions while keeping your original images as fallbacks.
+If anything goes wrong, your original images remain untouched.

+= What if my server doesn't support WebP or AVIF? =

+Flux Media automatically detects your server's capabilities and only creates formats that are supported.
+If your server doesn't support modern formats, the plugin will gracefully fall back to your original images.

+== Screenshots ==

+1. Modern admin interface showing system status and conversion statistics
+2. Settings page with quality controls and bulk conversion options
+3. Before/after comparison showing dramatic file size reductions
+4. Conversion statistics displaying total space saved and performance improvements
+5. Attachment details showing optimization status and file size comparisons

+== Changelog ==

 = 0.1.0 =
 * Initial release
-* Image optimization to WebP and AVIF formats
+* Automatic WebP and AVIF image conversion
-* Video optimization to AV1 and WebM formats
+* Hybrid approach for maximum browser compatibility
+* Bulk processing for existing media
 * Modern React-based admin interface
-* WordPress integration and responsive image support
+* WordPress integration with Gutenberg blocks
-* Block editor support
+* Quality control settings
+* Conversion statistics and performance metrics
-* Privacy-compliant SaaS integration ready
+* Privacy-compliant architecture ready for Pro features

 == Upgrade Notice ==

 = 0.1.0 =
-Initial release of Flux Media with comprehensive image and video optimization features.
+Initial release of Flux Media with comprehensive image optimization features.
+Perfect for improving your site's Core Web Vitals and SEO performance.

-== Screenshots ==

-1. Modern admin interface with real-time system status
-2. Image quality settings with live preview
-3. Conversion statistics and performance metrics
-4. Bulk conversion tools for existing media
-5. License key management for premium features

 == Privacy Policy ==

 Flux Media is committed to protecting your privacy.
-Our privacy policy explains how we collect, use, and protect your information when you use our plugin and premium SaaS service.
+By default, all image processing happens locally on your server - your images never leave your WordPress installation.

 **View our full privacy policy**: [https://fluxplugins.com/privacy-policy/](https://fluxplugins.com/privacy-policy/)

 Key points:
-* All processing happens locally on your server by default
+* Local processing by default - no external data sharing
-* No external data sharing without explicit consent
+* Optional Pro features require explicit consent
 * Email collection for marketing purposes only with opt-in consent
 * Full compliance with WordPress.org guidelines and privacy regulations